 Sensorineural hearing loss (also called Labyrinthine hearing loss) is a functional impairment of the hearing organ (sound-sensing hair cells) as well as a dysfunctional neural component which can lead to hearing impairment (hypoacusis).
 Its severity may range from slight comprehension difficulties to complete hearing loss or deafness.
 The early provision of hearing aids helps relieve these symptoms and improve hearing capacity.

-The selection of a hearing aid is always tailored to the degree of personal hearing loss and individual requirements. hear.com can assist you in finding the right hearing aids, and will support you during the entire fitting process.
+The selection of a hearing aid is always tailored to the degree of personal hearing loss and individual requirements.

 There are several causes of sensorineural hearing loss.
 One frequent cause is age-associated hearing loss, which can begin at the age of 50 or 60.
-This type of hearing loss is usually accompanied by the reduced perception of high tones.
+This type of hearing loss is usually accompanied by a reduced perception of high tones.

 The second most common cause is noise.
 Noise related hearing loss is one of the most frequently recognized occupational illnesses in the United States.
 Six to eight hours of noise above 85dB on a daily basis is able to cause this type of hearing loss.